 - Wed 13, October 2021

-- Yannis Psycharis, Professor, Panteion University, Regional Development Institute, Greece.
+- Yannis Psycharis, Professor, Panteion University, Regional Development Institute.

-Alessandra Faggian, Professor, Gran Sasso Science Institute, L'Aquila, Italy.
+Alessandra Faggian, Professor, Gran Sasso Science Institute, L'Aquila.

 - Association of European Schools of Planning (AESOP), European Regional Science Association (ERSA), Regional Studies Association European Foundation (RSA Europe)